luc-ta/luc-ta.github.io/_posts/2026-01-20-commutative-quandles.md

 ## 5. Equivalences of categories

-Proposition 4.1 and Corollary 4.2 allow us to give an alternative perspective on the classification of medial Latin quandles.
+Proposition 4.1 and Corollary 4.2 allow us to give an alternative, commutative-algebraic perspective on the theory of medial Latin quandles.
 In particular, since cancellative midpoint algebras are closely related to affine modules over \\(k\\) (see, for example, \[Ba24, Fr08\]), Lemma 2.2 suggests that commutative medial quandles should be related to these modules.
 We will formalize this idea using an equivalence of categories.

 Given a ring \\(R\\), define a category \\(\mathsf{AffMod}\_R\\) as follows.
 The objects consist of the empty set and all left \\(R\\)-modules.
 The morphisms are affine transformations (that is, sums of \\(R\\)-module homomorphisms and constant functions).
 We call \\(\mathsf{AffMod}\_{\Lambda}\\) the category of _(left) affine modules_ over \\(R\\).[^1]